 - How should they report a lost company device?

-It’s also a good idea to establish and include an internal and external communication plan if your business is the victim of a successful cyber attack.
+It’s also a good idea to establish and include an internal and external communication plan if your business is the victim of a successful cyberattack.
+Hopefully you will never need the communications, but you will be so relieved to have them in the case of an attack.

 Communicate The Risks